heddhshan/ContinuousPriceTheoryForDex/README.md

 That is (Formula 1) 	x =(X0* dY)/ (Y0 + dY)

-He's new algorithm (continuous price theory)
+2，He's new algorithm (continuous price theory)

 The core logic is: do not use x*y=k to deduce the transaction quantity, but use the price to deduce it.
 After the purchase, the price has two forms of expression.
 The purchase price is: bPrice = x / dY; and the price of the remaining liquidity is: lPrice = (X0-x) / (Y0+dy).
 Of course, the two prices are the same (this is the core point), then x / dY = (X0-x) / (Y0+dy), which can be derived